 Transfer to the airport for our flight to Iguassu (cost not included).
 Upon arrival, we are transferred to our hotel.
 The rest of the day is free.

 Overnight: Hotel Viale Cataraatas, Iguassu (2 nights) (B)

 Depart from the hotel on the Brazilian side by motor coach and cross the Iguassu National Park* towards the Brazilian falls.
 We will walk along the paths following the cascades and then along the catwalk, which leads us very close to the bottom of the Devil’s Throat.
 Here, enjoy magnificent views.
 Afterwards, take an elevator to go up back to the road, where we will board the motor coach, which will take us to the Argentinian side of the falls.
 A short stop at the Visitor’s Centre before we proceed along the Inferior Circuit, the down-river falls, to the Superior Circuit, the up-river cascades.
 The Ecological Jungle Train leads us to the most impressive observation point of the falls – The Devil´s Throat.
 After our visit, transfer to our hotel on the Brazilian side of the falls.
 (B)

 Day 11: Iguassu/Buenos Aires (Flight) (ARGENTINA)

-**Please Note: This excursion is shared with international travelers.
-The transfers from the hotel to the tango house and back take place with other international travelers from different hotels and a Spanish-speaking driver.
-The tango lesson/wine tasting session is bilingual (Spanish/English).
+**Remarks: The excursion is shared with international travelers.
+The transfers hotel-tango house and vv. take place with other international travelers from different hotels and Spanish speaking driver.

-Overnight: Hotel Broadway/Hotel 725 Continental/Hotel Loi Suites Esmeralda/Hotel NH Buenos Aires City/Hotel Grand Brizo, Buenos Aires (2 nights) (B, D)
+Overnight: Hotel Loi Suites Esmeralda, Buenos Aires (2 nights) (B, D)